 6. If your wound becomes swollen, red, hot, or if you have drainage that looks like pus, or if you suffer from-increased pain to your wound site, please call your doctor.
 Do not wait for your regularly scheduled appointment to report these symptoms to your doctor.
 You may have an infection and require an antibiotic.
 If you have these symptoms, your doctor may ask you to come to the office for an evaluation of the wound.

-7. To help your shave site look it’s best, it’s recommended you use an over the counter product called “Mederma” to your biopsy site 2-4 times a day.
+7. To help your shave site look it’s best, it’s recommended you use silicone tape to your biopsy site 2-4 times a day.
 You should start this as soon as the site is closed and healed.
-Apply it with gentle massage.

 8. Eat Pineapple!
 If possible eat pineapple the day before the procedure and for 5 days after the procedure as it helps reduce bruising and aids in healing.

 9. Sunscreens should be applied to any surgical site exposed to the sun for a month after the procedure.

 10. Some people get itchy bumps or blisters around the site.
 This is usually due to an allergy to the antibiotic ointment.
 Stop the antibiotic ointment, use cool compresses and vaseline.

 11. If needed you may use 1% Hydrocortisone twice daily.
 This is OTC at the drug store.

 12. Should your biopsy require further surgery, we recommend that you stop herbal medication 2 weeks before the surgery and 2 weeks after the surgery.
 These should include: Vitamin E, Echinacea, Ecphedra, Garlic, Ginko, Ginseng, Kava, St. John’s Wort, Green Tea and NSAIDS (Aspirin, Advil, Motrin, Ibuprofen.)